rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### Prerequisites
 You need below for using Migration framework and Data validation :

-* An Azure account with an active subscription
+* **An Azure account with an active subscription**

-* Resource group
+* **Azure Storage account with Data Lake Storage Gen1**.

-* Azure Storage account with Data Lake Storage Gen1.
+* **Resource group to hold the storage account**

- * Azure Storage account with Data Lake Storage Gen2.For more details please refer to [create azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)
+ * **Azure Storage account with Data Lake Storage Gen2**.For more details please refer to [create azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)

-* Service principal account with read / write permission on the subscription.
+* **Service principal account with read / write permission on the subscription**.
 To learn more see [create service principal account](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and to provide SPN access to Gen1 refer to [SPN access to Gen1](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-service-to-service-authenticate-using-active-directory)

-* Azure Data Factory(v2)
+* **Azure Data Factory(v2)**

-* Windows Powershell ISE.
+* **Windows Powershell ISE**.

    ##### Install below modules :